 4. Build an inclusive security solution

-Security concerns are the major roadblocks while implementing a successful MDM strategy as devices with unrestricted access and lesser IT control are more susceptible to security risks and threats like data-breach, data-loss, data abuse, loss of device, and network threats.
+Security concerns are the major roadblocks while implementing a successful MDM strategy as devices with unrestricted access and lesser IT control are more susceptible to security risks and threats like data-breach, data-loss, data abuse, loss of a device, and network threats.
 How are you going to protect the data is a question not to be missed.
 You can bring in multi-layer, multi-factor authentication levels for high-risk activities.
 If you are using APIs, then managing those in a seamless and secure manner is again another challenge.
 Understanding what kind of encryption levels to bring in will help you plug your critical security loopholes and insulate your MDM strategy against cyber vulnerabilities.
 At the same time, companies must implement and execute robust and flawless IT security policies and regulations to ensure total security of all endpoints.
-Strong passcode policy management and other security settings should be at place to create an all-inclusive and 360-degree protection for all corporate data and devices.
+Strong passcode policy management and other security settings should be at a place to create an all-inclusive and 360-degree protection for all corporate data and devices.

 5. Analyze metrics for a better user experience

 To keep your organization agile, the systems that are driving it, need to be monitored and evaluated frequently.
 Your MDM strategy should always consider new trends and technologies entering the EMM market.
 Studying the analytics of user behaviour can also help uncover great patterns on how to make your MDM strategy better and more useful for the coming time.
 Regular and timely customer feedback with a powerful customer support system forms the backbone of a successful MDM strategy that drives continuous product/solution development and innovation at levels.

 Enterprise Mobility comes with its share of risks and returns.
 While it brings great agility into the workplace, it also has a high exposure rate.
 A winning MDM strategy empowers with the right amount of data control, removes data silos and offers a great user experience, all within a more secure and scalable environment.